Review articles on this site earn small revenue from purchasing products through affiliate links.

 Chesler Park ViewPoint 6 miles (10km) 3-4 hours

-There are many trails at The Needles, but we'd like to introduce you to a 10km round trip hiking route that runs from the trailhead at Elephant Hil to Chesler Park ViewPoint.
+There are many trails in The Needles, but this time we will introduce a 10km round trip hiking route from the Elephant Hill trailhead to Chesler Park Viewpoint

-Originally I was planning to walk a looped trail on a long hiking route called the Chesler Park Loop Trail, but I walked in August, midsummer.
-I realized that the 2 liters of water I brought with me wasn't enough, so this time I headed to Chesler Park ViewPoint on the way and headed back on the same path as the one I came from there.
+My original plan was to hike the Chesler Park Loop Trail, a long loop hiking route, but since I hiked it in August in the middle of summer, I realized that the 2 liters of water I brought with me wouldn't be enough, so this time I stopped at the Chesler Park Viewpoint along the way and returned the same way I came

-This red line will be the Chesler Park Loop Trail 11.6 miles (18.56km).
-This time I went to Chesler Park, which was halfway through.
-6 miles (10km) From there we headed back the way we had arrived.
+This red line is the Chesler Park Loop Trail, 11.6 miles (18.56km).
+I only went halfway to Chesler Park, 6 miles (10km), and then returned the way I came

-Note: We recommend bringing at least 4 liters of water.
-(More needs in the summer.)
+Note: We recommend bringing at least 4 liters of water (more in summer)

-Once you arrive at Needles District, head to the Visitor Center first.
-(About 50 minutes after turning to US-211) You can get the map and the necessary information here.
-There is also a toilet.
+When you arrive at the Needles District, head to the Visitor Center (about 50 minutes after turning onto US-211) where you can get maps and other information.
+There are also restrooms available

 To the trailhead